 The CoD is a DVLA certificate that proves you've had the car recycled properly and absolves you of any future responsibility for it.

 The easiest option for scrapping your car is to use a site such as CarTakeBack.com or ScrapCarNetwork, which offer you quotes based on the best price from local scrapyards.

 All you have to do is enter your postcode and the registration number of your car and the site will generate a number of quotes.

-These may vary based on whether you deliver the car or have it picked up but often the difference is not a significant one.
+These may vary based on whether you deliver the car or have it picked up, but often the difference isn't a significant one.

 The price offered by sites are based on the car being in an accessible location, complete, free from waste, with inflated tyres and keys available.